pollination/pollination-docs/revit-plugin/export-analytical-model/selecting-roofs-optional.md

 # Selecting Roofs (optional)

-To start exporting shades as a Pollination snapshot, click on the Select Roofs button.
+To start selecting roofs click on the Select Roofs button.This is an optional step to remove the unnecessary roofs to be exported to snapshots.
+In most cases, you would only need to export the slanted roofs.
+By default, all the roofs are selected to be exported.

 <figure><img src="../../.gitbook/assets/image (49) (1).png" alt=""><figcaption></figcaption></figure>